glauret/glauret.github.io/index.md

 <img src="assets/img/Image_2.png?raw=true"/>

-With 3 of my teammates from Le Wagon Bootcamp we built in 2 weeks a sign language module which recognizes through a webcam the different letters of the alphabet:
+With 3 of my teammates from Le Wagon Bootcamp we built in 2 weeks a **sign language module** which recognizes through a webcam and display on the screen the different letters of the alphabet:
 - Based on the American Sign Language.
 - The Sign Language Translator uses computer vision and image segmentation.
-- Our dataset includes more than 8000 pictures of hands position both homemade and from online datasets.
+- Our dataset includes more than 8000 pictures of hand signs both homemade and from online datasets.
-- We used the Resnet50 V2 Convolutional Neural Network in order to classify the different letters of the alphabet.
+- We used the Resnet50 V2 Convolutional Neural Network in order to classify the different letters.
-- The  cropped image of the hand from the webcam is the input and the classified letter the ouput.
+- The cropped image of the hand from the webcam is the input we give to our model and the classified letter the ouput.

 [Here is the link to our online app](https://share.streamlit.io/glauret/sld)